 College and career guidance is provided through a program overseen by the Dean of Students.
 Students will engage in classes geared towards college and career planning.
 A College and Career Night is usually offered to students and parents in the Fall.
-This year we may offer either a virtual College and Career night or meetings.

 Students in grade 11 are advised to take the Preliminary College Board Test (PSAT) in October.
-Students planning to attend a two- or four-year college are asked to take the SAT in November of their junior year and again in May.
+Students planning to attend a two- or four-year college are suggested to take the SAT in November of their junior year and again in May.
 In addition, students are able to take the SAT in November of their senior year.
 The student can also choose to take the American College Testing test (ACT).
 If students are eligible as determined by the testing company, accommodations are offered for both tests.